-The Department is engaged many inter- and cross-disciplinary research programmes.
+The Department is engaged in a number of new inter- and cross-disciplinary research programmes.

 In 2008 it established a new Physics of Medicine programme focusing on biological and biomedical applications of physics which is based in a purpose-built interdisciplinary centre on the Laboratory site.
 The Battcock Centre for Experimental Astrophysics opened in October 2013, adjacent to the Kavli Institute for Cosmology in Cambridge and to the main buildings of the Institute of Astronomy.
 This has enabled all Cambridge astronomers to be brought together in a single complex of buildings for the first time.
-The Maxwell Centre, designed to promote industrial collaboration, opened in April 2016 and hosts the maxwell Programme embedding researchers from multiple departments and industry.
+The Maxwell Centre, designed to promote industrial collaboration, opened in April 2016.